cityjson/specs/docs/specs.rst

 The standard from the `Material Template Library format (MTL) <https://en.wikipedia.org/wiki/Wavefront_.obj_file#Material_template_library>`_ is reused, which is used by the well-known `format Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_.

-  - An Appearance Object may have one member with the name "materials", whose value is an array of Material Objects.
+  - An Appearance Object may have one member with the name ``"materials"``, whose value is an array of Material Objects.
-  - An Appearance Object may have one member with the name "textures", whose value is an array of Texture Objects.
+  - An Appearance Object may have one member with the name ``"textures"``, whose value is an array of Texture Objects.
-  - An Appearance Object may have one member with the name "vertex-texture", whose value is an array of coordinates of each so-called UV vertex of the city model.
+  - An Appearance Object may have one member with the name ``"vertex-texture"``, whose value is an array of coordinates of each so-called UV vertex of the city model.

 .. code-block:: js